LaraQuargnal/distsys-projekt2/README.md

 - Receive incoming request data from client
 - Extract the first 1000 lines of data (3 for now)
 - Listen for workers to say HELLO!
--
+- Select 3 to 5 workers randomly

 ... to do ...

-- Send the first 1000 (3 for now) lines to worker 1
+- Send 1000 (3 for now) lines at a time to workers
-- Send the next 1000 (3 for now) lines to worker 2
+- Receives back from workers "word count"

 ... to do ....